paulmaxus/api-lesson/episodes/api-get-data.md

 ::::::::::::::::::::::::::::::::::::::::: callout

 You do this part on your own.
-Follow the instructions for your preferrd programming language.
+Follow the instructions for your preferred programming language.

 ::::::::::::::::::::::::::::::::::::::::::::::::